lkoepsel/CT_build/README.md

 	]
 }
 ```
-#### FlashForth - automates uploading a file to a board running FlashForth
+### FlashForth - automates uploading a file to a board running FlashForth
+Save as *FlashForth.sublime-build* using Tools -> Build System -> New Build System in ST4.
+There are two versions to upload to the *Uno*:
+1) No delays - if upload finishes successfully, continue to use
+2) Slight delay per line - if upload seems to overwhelm FlashForth, you can slow it down using the -n option.
 ```json
 {